adrianrf/OpenGD77/docs/OpenGD77_User_Guide.md

 *Note:*

 - The Baofeng RD-5R does not have an **Orange** button.
-On this radio press and hold the orange coloured **MR/VFO** button to enter the Quick menu
+On this radio, press and hold the orange coloured **MR/VFO** button to enter the Quick Menu.

 ##### VFO selection A or B<!-- linebreak -->